openfantasymap/ofm-map-canvas/README.md

 OFM Map Canvas provides a dialog box containing a FantasyMaps/OpenStreetMap/OpenHistoryMap view port allowing you to export the corresponding battlemap as a scene for use in play.

-Walls, lights and scenery are generated based on the vectors on the platform.
+Walls, lights and scenery are generated based on the vectors on OFM or OSM or OHM.

+To install it on Foundry, it is here: https://foundryvtt.com/packages/ofm-map-canvas

+Help us grow by sponsoring here or on [Patreon](https://www.patreon.com/openfantasymap)!

 ![Map view]("/Map view.png" "Map view")